Faculty of Business and Law

 minute pitch (presentation), with five minutes of additional questions for each group member,

-in a research agency (group) of either 5 or 6 members
+in a research agency (group) of either 5 or 6 members.
+You must work with people within

 your timetabled seminar group.
 All group members must fully participate in the